Songkhla province: Health

 Songkhla is served by a larger number of public hospitals than private hospitals.
-The main hospitals for Songkhla province is Hatyai Hospital and Songkhla Hospital, both operated by the Ministry of Public Health.
-Songklanagarind Hospital is also another major hospital located in Hat Yai, but is operated by the Faculty of Medicine, Prince of Songkla University which is the largest medical school in the South of Thailand.
+The main hospitals for Songkhla province are Hatyai Hospital and Songkhla Hospital, both operated by the Ministry of Public Health.
+Songklanagarind Hospital is also another major hospital located in Hat Yai, but is operated by the Faculty of Medicine, Prince of Songkla University, which is the largest medical school in the South of Thailand.

 Economy

 Songkhla province is an energy hub.
 It earns 100 billion baht each year from a gas separation plant, power generation, and oil.
 The gas separation plant sells 35 billion baht worth of gas per year to EGAT.
 Power generation accounts for 45 billion baht.
 Offshore oil rigs in the vicinity of Ko Nu produce 20,000 barrels of oil per day worth 30 billion baht per year.
 If a proposed coal-fired electrical generation plan in Thepha District goes ahead, energy earnings could rise to 300 billion baht per year.